 Is it a pie?
 Yes, it is.

 Is it easy to make and delicious?
-Hell yeah!
+100 times yeah!

-The most treasured summer pie in my home is this Greek zucchini pie called “Sfouggato”.
+In my home, the most treasured summer pie is this kolokithopita (=Greek zucchini pie) called "Sfouggato".
 Its tangy-savory-sweet-salty flavor will tickle your taste buds and I am pretty sure you are going to make it over and over again.
-Did I mention that you don’t have to open phyllo?
-Keep that in mind and let’s kick things off!
+Did I mention that you don't have to open phyllo?
+Keep that in mind and let's kick things off!

 August is a real celebration for those who enjoy seasonal eating because the summer produce is in abundance and you have no idea what to buy and what to leave behind.
-Tomatoes, peppers, eggplants, fruits are so sweet and juicy.
-My most favorite time of the year.
-Culinary speaking.
+Tomatoes, peppers, eggplants, and fruits are so sweet and juicy.
+It's my favorite time of the year - culinary speaking.
 Zucchini is one of the best seasonal staples and traditional Greek cuisine has invented so many delicious recipes to enjoy.

-This traditional no phyllo zucchini pie coming straight from the beautiful island of Lesvos in northeastern Greece.
+This traditional no phyllo zucchini pie comes straight from the beautiful island of Lesvos in northeastern Greece.

 No phyllo pies are very popular in Greek cuisine.
 It has been a clever way to use up extra produce for centuries.
-During difficult periods of the long Greek history, zero-waste cooking was the difference between famine and survival.
-Therefore, these pies were an easy and quick way to use up veggies in abundance (along with dairy and other livestock products) before they start to lose their freshness.
+During difficult periods in Greek history, zero-waste cooking was the difference between famine and survival.
+As a result, these pies became a quick and convenient way to use up an abundance of vegetables, along with dairy and other livestock products, before they spoiled.

-You may find other traditional crustless pies from all over Greece, savory and sweet ones like this flour pie, this pumpkin pie, this watermelon pie, and this custard pie.
+You may find other traditional crustless pies from all over Greece, savory and sweet, like this flour pie, this pumpkin pie, this watermelon pie, this custard pie, this milk pie, and the famous spanakopita (spinach pie).

 As mentioned, I use a traditional Protected Designation of Origin (PDO) cheese of Lesvos called “ladotiri”, meaning “olive oil cheese” in Greek.
 It is an amazing, popular cheese in Greece which you could probably find in big Greek delis.
-But even if you don’t, you may use parmesan, white cheddar cheese, Edam, Gouda cheese, pretty much whatever you got in the fridge and can be combined with feta cheese according to your taste.
+But even if you don’t, you may use parmesan, white cheddar cheese, Edam, Gouda cheese, or pretty much whatever you've got in the fridge that can be combined with feta cheese according to your taste.

 The amount of flour is insignificant in this recipe.
-Only 2-3 tablespoons just to be sure that excessive liquid will be absorbed.
-However, I usually skip the flour when I see that my mixture is quite dry.
-Otherwise, you will notice liquid around the edges and then you have to add some flour to soak up the excess water.
+Only 2-3 tablespoons to make sure that excessive liquid will be absorbed.
+However, I usually skip the flour when my mixture is quite dry.
+Otherwise, you will notice liquid around the edges and then you should add some flour to soak up the excess water.

 Serve it with lively Greek white wine like Assyrtiko.
 Extra cool for those hot days like today (37 °C / 100 °F in Athens).

-Apart from the flavor, this crustless zucchini pie is a perfect all-day meal.
-It can be an easy and quick breakfast, an excellent side dish to any meal, a hearty lunch or dinner along with a salad and a grab and go snack!
-If you ask me, it is perfect to serve at a potluck.
-Cut it into small bites and it will definitely make an impression.
-It covers all the bases and it is so convenient to have something ready for any occasion.
+Apart from the excellent flavor, this crustless zucchini pie is a perfect all-day meal.
+It can be an easy and quick breakfast, an amazing side dish to any meal, a hearty lunch or dinner along with a salad and a grab-and-go snack!
+If you ask me, it is perfect to serve at a potluck/picnic.
+Cut it into small bites and it will make a huge impression.
+It covers all the bases and is so convenient to have something ready for any occasion.

 Ingredients